Virtual Regatta for Volvo Ocean Race

 I guess it can be helpful for Virtual Regatta for Volvo Ocean Race gamers.

-Bulgarian smart guy Cvetan Ivanov, sailor, computer and programmer guru, and so on have created automated weather routing software.
+Bulgarian smart guy Cvetan Ivanov, a sailor, computer guru, and programmer, has created automated weather routing software.

 • It can save you a lot of effort and hours of time spent plotting charts and looking for optimal solution by hand.